 - Fit water heaters with an expansion tank on the cold water side.

 - Re-fit house with larger 3/4-inch pipes so that the water flows more slowly.

 Different situations can call for different solutions.
-Sometimes, water hammer can also be caused by broken taps or valves, loose pipes, steam heat, and gurgling and banging caused by problem hot water systems.
+Sometimes, water hammer can also be caused by broken taps or valves, loose pipes, steam heat, and gurgling and banging caused by problems with hot water systems.
 The best course of action is to contact your trusted plumbers who can perform quality emergency or routine repairs, renovations and adjustments to fix your banging water pipes once and for all.